Want to Become a Millionaire? Follow 11 2023 keys to success

 I am a great believer in Luck.
 The harder I work, the more of it I seem to have.Coleman Cox

 The millionaire status sounds like a lot of money when you have nothing to your name or even $100,000 to your name.
 You might look up to that level of wealth as being set for life.
 I think everybody has those thoughts when they are just starting out in their career and dreaming about what their future life will be like and maybe becoming wealthy someday.
-Images of Ferrari’s and Lamborghini’s floated through my mind when I was in college, especially because the city I lived in at the time had a lot of them driving around and I wanted one.
+Images of exotic sports cars floated through my mind when I was in college, especially because the city I lived in at the time had a lot of them driving around and I wanted one (I ended up realizing that dream, still in my thirties, this year).